heclak/community-a4e-c/README.md

 **Q: How large is the module?**

-- The download file is ~700 MB.
-Installation size is ~800 MB.
+- Installation size is around 1 GB.

 **Q: Can I donate to the A-4E-C project?**